 If you’re unsure about joining an event, you can always count on your Halls Rep. We know how it’s like to be somewhere we don’t know, and we will make sure you are never alone!

 We make the events our own.
-In this picture, we had decided to play Jenga at Free Food Sunday.
+In this picture, we were painting heart shaped coasters at Free Food Sunday.

 Buy things that make you happy.
-Buy bed sheets that make you smile when you look at them, get your favourite pictures of you and your friends/family printed, bring your favourite little things from your room at home.
+Buy bed sheets that make you smile when you look at them, get your favorite pictures of you and your friends/family printed, bring your favorite little things from your room at home.
 Don’t be afraid to use the space available.

-And my board is filled with my favourite pictures with my friends and family, pins, medals and scarves from my favourite sports teams.
+And my board is filled with my favorite pictures of my friends and family, pins, medals and scarves from my favorite sports teams.